 If you've applied for benefits from Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) and have been denied, you're probably wondering whether it's worth it to appeal.
 We surveyed readers across the U.S. who applied for SSDI or SSI to find out about their experiences with the application and hearing process.

 Here's what we learned about the outcome of their claims at different stages in the process—in particular, what happened when they requested a hearing after their application was denied.

 Our survey results supported what many people suspect—that it's difficult to get Social Security disability benefits.
 But it may surprise some people to see what a big difference it makes when applicants persist after an initial denial and follow through with the appeal process.

 Less than a quarter of our readers (23%) were approved for benefits at the initial application stage.
 The others were denied either because they didn't meet the work history and/or financial requirements (referred to as "technical denials") or because they didn't qualify medically for SSDI or SSI.

 If you're denied for medical reasons, you can appeal by requesting a hearing in front of a judge (after first going through a reconsideration review).

 Once our readers were able to present their evidence before a judge, nearly half of them (46%) won their case.
 That means they were twice as likely to be approved for benefits at the hearing level as at the initial application level.
-(Government statistics for 2016 also show a 46% approval rate at the hearing level.)
+And approval rates have gone up since we distributed this survey; government statistics show that 54% of applicants were approved at the hearing level from 2021-2022.

 Meanwhile, readers who didn't get a lawyer's help were only slightly more likely to win benefits at the hearing stage than at the initial application.